kodiua/angular-styleguide-es6/README.md

   - When you look at a file you should instantly know what it contains and represents.

     *Why?*: You spend less time hunting and pecking for code, and become more efficient.
 If this means you want longer file names, then so be it.
-Be descriptive with file names and keeping the contents of the file to exactly 1 part.
+Be descriptive with file names and keeping the contents of the file to exactly 1 entity.
 Avoid files with multiple controllers, multiple services, or a mixture.
 There are deviations of the 1 per file rule when I have a set of very small features that are all related to each other, they are still easily identifiable.

 ### Flat
 ###### [Style [Y143](#style-y143)]